flare-foundation/developer-hub/docs/network/fsp/solidity-reference/IRewardManager.md

 ### autoClaim

 Claim rewards for `_rewardOwners` and their PDAs.
-Rewards are deposited to the WNAT (to reward owner or PDA if enabled).
+Rewards are deposited to the WNat (to reward owner or PDA if enabled).
 It can be called by reward owner or its authorized executor.
 Only claiming from weight based claims is supported.